ayush-agarwal-0502/Inplay-football-betting-IIMB/README.md

 # IN-PLAY-BETTING

-This project is about predicting the outcome of football matches.
-The outcomes are categorized into three classes: Home team wins, Away team wins, and Draw.
-The project is divided into several notebooks, each serving a specific purpose.
+This project is about predicting the outcome of football matches during the half time break (Hence it's referred to as "inplay betting").

 * __Teammates :__ Ayush Agarwal (IIT BHU ECE'24) , Aakash Sharma (IIT BHU EP), Anuj (IIT BHU Civil)
 * __Entry For :__ IIMB (Indian Institute of Management, Bangalore) , Vista (Business Fest)
 * __Tools Used :__ Excel, Power BI, Python Libraries
 * __Problem Tackled :__ In-Play Betting in Football Matches using Data Analytics
-* __Domain Knowledge Used :__ Data Analytics, Machine Learning (Classification)
+* __Domain Knowledge Used :__ Data Analytics, Machine Learning (Classification) , Logistic Regression, Exploratory Data Analytics

 ![image](https://github.com/ayush-agarwal-0502/Inplay-football-betting-IIMB/assets/86561124/18b250d9-2d79-4756-807f-ed11f5389559)

+# Dataset :

+Dataset was made availaible to us by IIM Bangalore , and can be accessed here : https://github.com/ayush-agarwal-0502/Inplay-football-betting-IIMB/blob/main/dataset.csv .

+Please note that IIMB holds all the rights regarding the dataset .

+# Code Explanation :

+The outcomes are categorized into three classes: Home team wins, Away team wins, and Draw.
+The project is divided into several notebooks, each serving a specific purpose.

 ## EDA_n_training.ipynb